minshi123/gitlab/doc/user/project/code_owners.md

 ## Approvals by Code Owners

-Once you've set Code Owners to a project, you can configure it to be used for merge request approvals:
+Once you've added Code Owners to a project, you can configure it to be used for merge request approvals:

 - As [merge request eligible approvers](merge_requests/merge_request_approvals.md#code-owners-as-eligible-approvers).